Courses

 Optional Professional Clinical Counselor (6 units)

 This course introduces the student to the contemporary context of community mental health settings.
 Course content emphasizes recovery-oriented treatment for severe mental illness, disaster and trauma response, services for victims of abuse, the homeless, foster care services, case management, client advocacy, in-home and in-school services, bilingual client services, professional collaboration and medical family therapy.
 This is an elective course for which students wishing to pursue licensure as a Professional Clinical Counselor in the State of California should register.
 Pre- or Co- requisite: PSY535.
-(3 units)
+(3 units; Fall & Online)

 PSY536-B